marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 changed if the item previously set into the condition code has been modified.

-Here is part of a sample md file for such a machine:
+Here is part of a sample :samp:`md` file for such a machine:

 .. code-block:: c++